 If your employer makes matching contributions on a paycheck-to-paycheck basis and you don’t have any contributions being made, then, as crazy as it sounds, they aren’t going to make their matching contributions either!
 I know, it was pretty eye-opening for me when I was doing the research.

 Let’s take a look at an example so you can see it in real life.
-Let’s say you make $300,000 a year all in – including salary, bonus, commissions, etc.
+Let’s say you make $360,000 a year all in – including salary, bonus, commissions, etc (I know it’s a big number, but it makes the math easier).

 Because you’ve always heard that you need to save at least 10% for retirement, you contribute 10% to your 401k, and your employer provides a match of 4%.
 Let’s say you get paid once a month, and your employer makes their match once a month right alongside your contribution.